visit-dav/visit/src/doc/getting_help/reporting_issues.rst

 * If you are running `client/server <https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/using_visit/ClientServer/index.html?highlight=client>`__, then provide the above 3 items of information for both the client and the server machines.
 * If reporting issues involving the CLI and you are not running the Python installed with VisIt_, then please provide the python version information.
 * The plot(s) and operator(s), if any, being used.
-* The database plug-in type, if any, being used.
+* The database plugin type, if any, being used.
 * Any `expression(s) <https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/using_visit/Quantitative/Expressions.html>`__ in use at the time the issue was encountered.
 * Any `subset selection <https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/using_visit/Subsetting/Using_the_Subset_Window.html?highlight=SIL#using-the-subset-window>`__ in effect, if any, at the time the issue was encountered.
 * The `rendering mode <https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/using_visit/Preferences/Rendering_Options_Window.html?highlight=rendering%20mode#rendering-options-window>`__ VisIt_ was in at the time of the issue.